JackForbes/notion/README.md

 ### `yarn export`

-Exports your site to static files.
-All files are written to `/out`.
-Use your static file hosting service of choice (Firebase Hosting, Amazon S3, Vercel) to deploy your site.
-Equivalent to `next export`.
+Exports the site to static files.
+All files are written to `/out` and updated [on Vercel](https://notion-beryl.vercel.app).